archit-f1/demo-repo/README.md

 # Demo
-This a demo readme file in my journey to learn github
+This a demo readme file in my journey to learn GitHub